section-engineering-education/engineering-education/content/articles/crud-operations-with-strapi-and-graphql-api/index.md

 - You can (however normally shouldn't) give esteems to pattern handles that are invalid as per your diagram.

 ### Conclusions
-GraphQl makes an adptable API as well as the reason why it is acquiring abiguity. the more you check out about the grapghQL and its operations, the more admirable it becomes.
-To execute various queries as a whole and the strapi changes using REST that is sometimes used in place of graphQL, you will have to take a great deal of time. by utilising graphQL, you can uncover CRUD operations in your information on an entirely adaptable manner.
+GraphQl makes an adaptable API as well as the reason why it is acquiring ambiguity. the more you check out about the grapghQL and its operations, the more admirable it becomes.
+To execute various queries as a whole and the Strapi changes using REST that is sometimes used in place of graphQL, you will have to take a great deal of time. by utilizing graphQL, you can uncover CRUD operations in your information in an entirely adaptable manner.
 This must be amazing.

+Happy coding!